Abbeyville, Colorado

-Abbeyville is an unincorporated town located in Gunnison County, Colorado, United States.
+Abbeyville is an extinct community located in Gunnison County, Colorado, United States.

 History

-Abbeyville was mining camp nearby the Gold Cup Mine, which was discovered around 1880.
+Abbeyville was a mining camp near the Gold Cup Mine, which was discovered around 1880.
 The camp grew around a smelter which was built on the site in 1881.
-A post office was established at Abbeyville in 1882, and remained in operation until 1884.
+The Abbeyville post office operated from November 20, 1882, until December 3, 1884.
 By 1887, S.S.
 Sutton was the only inhabitant of Abbeyville.